zedchance/oscars/DELIVERABLES.md

     - The `/all` endpoint returns a collection resource in JSON.
 - [x] Must provide a REST endpoint that delivers a singleton resource in JSON.
     - The `/movie/{title}` endpoint returns a singleton resource in JSON.
-- [ ] Must provide a REST endpoint that allows search of 1 Oscar category and returns results containing the nominees in JSON.
+- [x] Must provide a REST endpoint that allows search of 1 Oscar category and returns results containing the nominees in JSON.
+    - The `/category/{name}` endpoint returns a collection resource of a specific Oscar category in JSON.
 - [x] Must provide a minimum level of documentation regarding access, input, and output to your API endpoints.
     - API endpoint access documented in [README](README.md#Use).